mkucmus/doc/userguide/segments/creation/sku.rst

 .. tip::

-   SKUs can contains spaces or any other special characters
+   **SKUs can contains spaces or any other special characters, but remember that "SKU 123." is not equal "sku 123."**

 To create only Bought specific SKU type segment: